Kasif8148/FPGA_Project/README.md

 Instructor-

-Prof.  Nanditha Rao (Assistant Professor)<br/>
+**Prof.  Nanditha Rao (Assistant Professor)**

-CEEMS Lab<br/>
+CEEMS Lab

-International Institute of Information Technology – Bangalore<br/>
+International Institute of Information Technology – Bangalore

-Paper name- Hardware Implementation of POSITs and Their Application in FPGAs<br/>
+Paper Implemented- **Hardware Implementation of POSITs and Their Application in FPGAs**